japila-books/spark-structured-streaming-internals/docs/DataStreamReader.md

 [source, scala]
 ----
 load(): DataFrame
+load(
-load(path: String): DataFrame // <1>
+  path: String): DataFrame // <1>
 ----
 <1> Explicit `path` (that could also be specified as an <<option, option>>)

-Creates a streaming `DataFrame` that represents "loading" streaming data (and is internally a logical plan with a <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> or <<spark-sql-streaming-StreamingRelation.md#, StreamingRelation>> leaf logical operators)
+Creates a streaming `DataFrame` that represents "loading" streaming data (and is internally a logical plan with a [StreamingRelationV2](logical-operators/StreamingRelationV2.md) or [StreamingRelation](logical-operators/StreamingRelation.md) leaf logical operators)

 | <<option, option>>
 a|